Frequently Asked Questions

 A: There has never been a significant LNG cargo release in the 45 years since LNG has been transported via ocean-going vessel.
-However, vaporizing LNG is not soluble in water and any liquid released on the ocean would quickly evaporate, so no possibility exists of water contamination.
+However, vaporizing LNG is not soluble in water and any liquid released on the ocean would quickly evaporate.

 Q: What role does FERC play in the approval of Jordan Cove LNG?

-Q: What exactly does the FERC process entail?
+Q: What exactly does the FERC environmental review process entail?

 A: The Environmental Impact Statement process can be broken down into a series of steps:

-- Project Proponent submits an application to FERC with all of the documentation needed by FERC and other Federal agencies to understand all of the environmental impacts associated with the Project.
+- Project Proponent submits an application to FERC with all of the documentation required by FERC under its regulations to provide all of the necessary background information for FERC to assess the potential environmental impacts associated with the Project.

-- FERC and the other Federal Agencies (Bureau of Land Management, Bureau of Reclamation, EPA, U.S. Forest Service, U.S. Fish and Wildlife, U.S. Coast Guard and U.S. Army Corps of Engineers) then review all the information (thousands of pages of documents) to determine whether the applicant complies with all of the Federal environmental regulations that are applicable.
-If FERC finds deficiencies, data gaps or a need for clarification, the agency will send out formal requests for information to the applicant who must provide timely responses.
+- FERC and the other Federal Agencies (Bureau of Land Management, Bureau of Reclamation, EPA, U.S. Forest Service, U.S. Fish and Wildlife, U.S. Coast Guard and U.S. Army Corps of Engineers) then review all the information (thousands of pages of documents) to determine whether the applicant has provided all of the required information.
+If FERC finds deficiencies, data gaps or a need for clarification, FERC will send out formal requests for information to the applicant who must provide timely responses.